+The National Association of Realtors (NAR) study found that in 2014, the United States sold 1.13 million vacation rental homes.
 This is the highest number since their study in 2003.
 Which is great, since “vacation rentals make up 21% of residential transactions in 2014.”

 You should consider how busy the area gets during popular times of the year.
 Is it suffocating?
 Too difficult to go out to eat?
 How does that affect a renter’s likelihood of choosing your property?